whosonfirst/whosonfirst-properties/properties/wof/README.md

 A property used for timezone records.
 The value is a more robust version of the wof:name and includes the country or continent name that the timezone geometry falls within.

+## geom_alt

+A list of each of the record's alt-geometry files' filenames, minus the '{ID}-alt' prefix and '.geojson' suffix.
+Each alt-geometry file's '{SOURCE}-{FUNCTION}-{EXTRAS}' will be listed.

 ## geomhash

 An auto-generated, non-editable MD5 string of the geometry JSON.